Its-a-me-Ashwin/Splay-Tree/README.md

 Splay trees have time complexity of O(logN) in most cases but can have O(N) in some cases.
 Unlike AVL/Red-Black trees Splay Trees do not have a strictly self-balancing feature.
 Balancing is achieved using rotations.
 Splay trees are faster as they are not strictly          balanced.

+## To Use
+* inched the header file
+* create a splay tree object
+* use the methods to use the splay tree